cmugpi/learn-git/src/pres.md

 It is enough to know that the `.git` directory is important, and that you should not interfere with it (directly).

-Of course, you _will_ be interfering with the `.git` directory indirectly: by using `git` commands. `git` knows how to modify the `.git` directory correctly, so we'll ask it to do that for us.

 ## Knowing the status

 Now that `git` is managing our project, we can inquire as to what the state of